ellinium/plaque_size_tool/README.md

 # Bacteriophage plaques size tool
 This tool takes Petri dish images as input and measures the sizes of the bacteriophage round and oval-shaped plaques.

-To run the tool, follow the steps below:
 ## Prerequisites
 Python 3.6 or higher must be installed in the system
 ## Install dependencies